 Unfortunately, symptoms of asbestos exposure can take decades to appear.
 This amount of time is typically referred to as the latency period between exposure and experiencing adverse side effects.
 This latency period can make it quite difficult to pinpoint the time, location, and nature of exposure.
 If you or a loved one has developed signs of asbestos exposure, without coming into direct contact with points of exposure, you or your loved one may be a victim of take-home asbestos exposure.

 The law office of Baggett McCall is a pioneer in asbestos claims litigation.
-We handled the first asbestos claims case decided by the Louisiana Supreme Court, deemed the roadmap to asbestos litigation.
+We handled the first asbestos claims case decided by the Louisiana Supreme Court, which deemed the roadmap to asbestos litigation.
 That was in 1991, and we have been representing victims diagnosed with Mesothelioma, Lung Cancer, and Asbestosis ever since.

 Mother Poisoned by Laundering Husband’s Asbestos-Laden Clothing